-- Normally be the last stage of the rally. - Run as a stage of the event for all classified competitors. - Competitors shall run in the order of the previous section except for those cars identified by the Promoter to run in a different order. - Ideally be of a distance between 4 and 8 kms. - Be preceded by a regroup of at least 30 minutes. - Be run at a time co-ordinated with the Championship Promoter in order to maximise international TV coverage. - 13.3.3 Details of the running of the stage must be included in the Supplementary regulations.
+- Normally be the last stage of the rally. - Run as a stage of the event for all classified competitors. - Competitors shall run in the order of the previous section except for those cars identified by the Promoter to run in a different order. - Ideally be of a distance between 4 and 8 km. - Be preceded by a regroup of at least 30 minutes. - Be run at a time co-ordinated with the Promoter in order to maximise international TV coverage. - Be timed to the elapsed millisecond, however the results will show only tenths of a second. - Be chosen in consultation with and after the approval of the FIA and the Promoter. - 13.3.3 Details of the running of the stage must be included in the Supplementary regulations.